Skip to product information

 Tax included.
 Shipping calculated at checkout.

-The Songye people inhabit a vast territory between the Sankuru and Lubilash rivers west and the Lualaba river in the east, vast group of villages can be found in Kasaï-Oriental, Katanga and the Kivu Provinces.
-Divided into thirty-five subgroups the c.
-150,000 Songye people are governed by a paramount chief (called Yakitenge) assisted by elders (bakulu), ministry of elders (bubikale), nobles (bilolo) and the innumerable secret societes.
-Their history is closely linked to the Luba-people (Baluba), to whom the Songye are related through common mythical ancestor known as Kongolo.
+The Songye inhabit a broad region between the Sankuru and Lubilash rivers in the west and the Lualaba River in the east, extending across Kasaï-Oriental, Katanga, and the Kivu provinces.
+Numbering around 150,000 and divided into thirty-five subgroups, the Songye are governed by a paramount chief (Yakitenge) supported by councils of elders (bakulu), noble lineages (bilolo), and numerous secret societies.
+Their history is deeply intertwined with that of the Luba (Baluba), with whom they share a mythical founding ancestor, Kongolo.

-Excellent condition.
-Age-related heavy wear and signs of significant ceremonial use.
+Good condition.
+Surface wear and abrasions commensurate with age and use.
 Parallel split in wood running across the figure.
 Small chip.
 Exceptionally fine glossy patina.
 Traces of encrustation, libations and sacrificial offerings.
 Size approx. 22,0cm x 5,6cm x 6,0cm (excluding the modern base).

 Provenance: From the estate of Jan Ölander, Sweden.
 From 1984 to 1987, Jan Ölander served as the Swedish ambassador to Zambia and Malawi.